Woods brought to his knees by Lytham bunker

 The 14-times major champion carded a final-round 73 to finish in a tie for third spot with fellow American Brandt Snedeker, four shots behind champion Ernie Els of South Africa.

-Woods pared the first five holes as he sought to overturn a five-shot deficit on overnight leader Adam Scott before finding a greenside bunker at the sixth.
+Woods parred the first five holes as he sought to overturn a five-shot deficit on overnight leader Adam Scott before finding a greenside bunker at the sixth.

 The American's first attempt to get out from inches away from the wall at the front rebounded back and just avoided hitting Woods.